-SOCL 271 Medical Sociology: Health Care in the Modern Society three elective courses selected under advisement from the major offerings in psychology and /or sociology numbered 200 and above.
+SOCL 271 Medical Sociology: Health Care in the Modern Society and three elective courses selected under advisement from the major offerings in psychology and/or sociology numbered 200 and above.

 At least two major courses in psychology and two major courses in sociology must be completed in residence at Mercy College.
 BHSC 370 Statistics for the Social and Behavioral Sciences is recommended for students planning to attend graduate school.
+BHSC/PSYN/SOCL 399 Internship is recommended.